Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/platform-services.md

 This section walks through the steps necessary to create a custom network override, and register it with the SDK.

 {% hint style="info" %}
-This feature is only available in Android Core version 2.5.0 or later, and iOS Core version 2.6.0 or later.
+This feature is only available in Android Core version 2.5.0 or later and iOS Core version 2.6.0 or later.
 {% endhint %}

 ## Android